 Here’s a reader question:

 Mastering Macro development is probably one of the most important skills required to become a power Excel user.
-In essence, we use Macros in order to automate tasks in Excel (or any other Office application) that would have been otherwise mundane, boring and very time consuming.
+In essence, we use VBA Macros in order to automate tasks in Excel (also in Word, Macros are pretty useful) that would have been otherwise mundane, boring and very time consuming.

 Here are a few examples of tasks we could automate with Macros in Excel: